aws-samples/samples-for-payment-cryptography-service/java_sdk_example/README.md

   This class simulates terminal encrypting a plain text PIN using [ISO 4 Format](https://listings.pcisecuritystandards.org/documents/Implementing_ISO_Format_4_PIN_Blocks_Information_Supplement.pdf) for PIN encryption.

 Both classes above are a simulation of a terminal that accepts PIN and transaction and sends it for authorization.
-It uses pre setup PIN data to create an encoded PIN block and encrypts that block using pre setup keys in [PEK data for ISO Format 0 ](/java_sdk_example/test-data/sample-pek-ksn-data-iso-0-format.json) and [PEK data for ISO Format 4 ](/java_sdk_example/test-data/sample-pek-ksn-data-iso-4-format.json).
+It uses pre setup PIN data to create an encoded PIN block and encrypts that block using pre setup keys in [PEK data for ISO Format 0 ](/java_sdk_example/test-data/sample-pek-ksn-data-iso-0-format.json), [PEK data for ISO Format 4 ](/java_sdk_example/test-data/sample-pek-ksn-data-iso-4-format.json) and [ARQC key and transaction data](/java_sdk_example/test-data/sample-pan-arqc-key.json).

 The DUKPT encrytion keys in [PEK data for ISO Format 0 ](/java_sdk_example/test-data/sample-pek-ksn-data-iso-0-format.json) and [PEK data for ISO Format 4 ](/java_sdk_example/test-data/sample-pek-ksn-data-iso-4-format.json) are derived off of the BDK defined in [apc_demo_keysetup.py](../key-import-export/tr34/import_app/apc_demo_keysetup.py) BDK variable.

+The ARQC UDK (Unique Derived Key) is derived from the MDK (Master Derivation Key) defined in [apc_demo_keysetup.py](../key-import-export/tr34/import_app/apc_demo_keysetup.py) ARQC variable, PAN and Pan Sequence Number (PSN) with value `00`.
+If PSN hasn't been set, the default is typically 00.
+ARQC is generated using Amex CVN01 which uses EMV Derivation Method A.

-***Note:** Derivation of DUKPT keys used in the terminals are out of scope for provided samples.
+***Note:** Derivation of DUKPT and ARQC keys used in the terminals are out of scope for provided samples.
 You can refer to [Payment Card Tools](https://paymentcardtools.com/) for reference.*

 The classes are setup for 2 flows 1/new pin setup, 2/ pin authorization.
-The encrypted data is sent to [PIN translating service](src/main/java/aws/sample/paymentcryptography/pin/PaymentProcessorPinTranslateService.java) which translates the encrypted pin blocks according to the incoming and outgoing ISO formats then invokes [Synchronous Issuer Service](src/main/java/aws/sample/paymentcryptography/pin/IssuerService.java) or [Asynchronous Issuer Service](src/main/java/aws/sample/paymentcryptography/pin/AsyncIssuerService.java) to verify the PIN.
+The encrypted data is sent to [PIN translating service](src/main/java/aws/sample/paymentcryptography/pin/PaymentProcessorPinTranslateService.java) which translates the encrypted pin blocks according to the incoming and outgoing ISO formats then invokes [Synchronous Issuer Service](src/main/java/aws/sample/paymentcryptography/pin/IssuerService.java) or [Asynchronous Issuer Service](src/main/java/aws/sample/paymentcryptography/pin/AsyncIssuerService.java) to verify the passed ARQC payload and PIN.

 To run -